Kenya Unit 1

 Technical University of Kenya, Kenya

 Mid-way through the course the planet Mercury transited the Sun in mid-afternoon local time.
 Using the DARA optical telescope in projection-mode attempts were made to observe the transit from the TUK car park.
 The challenge was great given the small size of Mercury.
 The activity attracted a lot of attention – from TUK students and the local media to the Vice Chancellor of TUK.
-The VC is a geodesist by training and he was keen that astronomy student should be able to “find” stars with a telescope – even mentioning the FK5 astrometric catalogue!
-He suggested siting the DARA Telescope in an optical observatory on top of a tall TUK building.
+The VC is a geodesist by training and he was keen that astronomy students should be able to “find” stars with a telescope.